jschenthu/GM-Loss/README.md

-This is the codebase of the GM loss on MNIST and CIFAR10 datasets.
+This is the codebase of the GM loss.

 # Environment settings
 The codebase is tested under the following environment settings: